Here's how many smart speakers your home needs

 - Smart speakers are remarkably good at picking up your voice, even from a few rooms away.

 For instance, if you have a master bath attached to your master bedroom, your smart speaker is likely enough for both rooms, even if you like to listen to music while you shower.
-Not only will placing something like the original Google Home or new Amazon Echo ($141.00 at DWI Digital Cameras) in the bedroom (but still near the bathroom door) let you listen to music in both rooms, it will keep it further from damaging steam and condensation.
+Not only will placing something like the original Google Home or new Amazon Echo (£140.37 at Amazon.co.uk) in the bedroom (but still near the bathroom door) let you listen to music in both rooms, it will keep it further from damaging steam and condensation.

 Depending on the layout of your home, you might also be able to get away with a single speaker for the kitchen, dining room and living room.